shraddhapatki/movie-tracker/README.md

 - As a user, I want to be able to mark a movie as watched or unwatched.
 - As a user, I want to be able to save my movie list to file.
 - As a user, I want to be able to load my movie list to file.

+**Phase 4: Task 2**

+I have chosen to test and design a class in my model package to make it robust.
+I have made the MovieList class robust by throwing a ExistingMovieException in the addAll, addWatched and addUnwatched methods.
+If a movie has the same name as an existing movie in the respective lists, it throws the exception.